KarenErrou/ChatBot/doc/report2/README.md

 As previously discussed, a lot of preprocessing had to be made.
 Technically, the web scraping explanation also belongs here, however, in order to not be too repetitive we left it out here.

+The frontend contains of a simple [`expressjs`](https://expressjs.com/) web server, using [`socket.io`](https://socket.io/) for bidirectional communication between client and server, in order to simplify the implementation of the chat application.

+Other components are:

 ### Data to RDF Mapping